ekedonald/Implementing-Load-Balancers-with-Nginx/README.md

 * Add a new Listen directive for port 8000 as shown below and save the file:

-* Run the following command to open the default configuration file of the Apache.
+* Run the following command to open the default configuration file of Apache.

 ```sh
 sudo vi /etc/apache2/sites-available/000-default.conf
 ```

-* Change the listening port ot the Virtualhost from 80 to 8000 as shown below and save the file:
+* Change the listening port of the Virtualhost from 80 to 8000 as shown below and save the file:

 * Reload the Apache Web Server to load the new configuration changes using the command shown below: